Crystal Structure of Upper Cluster Algebras: Representation Theory of Quivers with Potentials

 \begin{definition} A decorated representation of the Jacobian algebra $J$ is a pair $\mc{M}=(M,M^-)$, where $M\in \rep J$, and $M^-$ is a finite-dimensional $k^{\Delta_0}$-module. \end{definition} By abuse of language, we also say that $\mc{M}$ is a representation of $(\Delta,\mc{S})$.
 When appropriate, we will view an ordinary representation $M$ as the decorated representation $(M,0)$.

-Following \cite{DF} we call a homomorphism between two projective representations, a {\em projective presentation} (or presentation in short).
+Following \cite{DF} we call a homomorphism between two projective representations a {\em projective presentation} (or presentation in short).
 As a full subcategory of the category of complexes in $\rep J$, the category of projective presentations is Krull-Schmidt as well.
 Sometimes it is convenient to view a presentation $P_-\to P_+$ as elements in the homotopy category $K^b(\proj J)$ of bounded complexes of projective representations of $J$.
 Our convention is that $P_-$ sits in degree $-1$ and $P_+$ sits in degree $0$.
+We denote this subcategory of presentations by $K^{[-1,0]}(J)$.

 We denote by $P_u$ (resp. $I_u$) the indecomposable projective (resp. injective) representation of $J$ corresponding to the vertex $u$ of $\Delta$.
 For $\beta \in \mb{Z}_{\geq 0}^{\Delta_0}$ we write $P(\beta)$ for $\bigoplus_{u\in \Delta_0} \beta(u)P_u$. \begin{definition}\footnote{The $\delta$-vector is the same one defined in \cite{DF}, but is the negative of the $\g$-vector defined in \cite{DWZ2}. } The {\em $\delta$-vector} (or {\em weight vector}) of a presentation